stratapp-ai/stratapp-ai.github.io/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: strategy execution SaaS app for every employee
+seo_title: strategy execution SaaS app for every employee to engage on strategy and daily work
 seo_description: Strategy execution SaaS app to seamlessly execute strategy and day to day work in one place.
 Making strategy execution successful whilst solving urgent overtaking important.